Temporal Causal Diagrams: Unveiling Causal Order and Indexing Nodes by Time

 Advice: attend to the temporal order of cauasality

 To address the problem of mediator bias, when interested in total effects do not condition on a mediator.
-This can be done by ensuring that L occurs before A (and Y).
+This can be done by ensuring that LL occurs before AA (and YY).
 Again we discover the importance of an explicit temporal ordering for our variables.
-Although note, if L is associated with Y but is not associated with A conditioning on L will improve the efficiency of the causal effect estimate of A on Y. However, if A might affect L, then L might be a mediator, and including L risks bias.
+Although note, if LL is associated with YY but is not associated with AA conditioning on LL will improve the efficiency of the causal effect estimate of AA on YY.
+However, if AA might affect LL, then LL might be a mediator, and including LL risks bias.
 As with some much in causal estimation, we must understand the context.

 Figure 7: Ensure confounders occur before exposures.